syncfusion/blazor-docs/src/common/common/how-to/customize-font-size-and-color.md

     ```

-3. Create a `scss` file in root folder and provide the variables to override as shown below.
+3. Create a `SCSS` file as `~/wwwroot/styles/custom.scss` and provide the variables to override as shown below.

     ``` scss